 I am certain that by now every single person who has ever read anything by me knows that I constantly mention Sam Harris, his books, his meditation app, and his podcast.

-When I started flirting with Atheism back in 2016, it was Sam who most influenced my views on spirituality and how to maintain a spiritual outlook on life without having faith in the Divine.
+When I started flirting with Atheism back in 2016, it was Sam who most influenced my views on spirituality and how to avoid being a nihilist now that I have no faith in the divine.

 In Waking Up, Sam returns to the wisdom of Buddha and the teachings of Advaita Vedanta while also bringing science into the mix.
-It’s perfect for someone who still believes there is something more than just what science tells us, at least when it comes to consciousness and the mind, yet doesn’t want to rely on faith alone.
+It’s perfect for someone who knows there is something more than just what science tells us, at least when it comes to consciousness and the mind, yet doesn’t want to rely on faith.

 Sam writes: What we need to become happier and to make the world a better place is not more pious illusions but a clearer understanding of the way things are.